WSX20003/CFG-Rejection/README.md

 ![experiment](images/ImageNet.png)

-We further demonstrate the effectiveness of our method with SDv1.5 and SD3 on the benchmark Geneval and DPG-Bench.
+We further demonstrate the effectiveness of our method with SDv1.5 and SDXL on the benchmark Geneval and DPG-Bench.
 Corresponding codes are provided in the `benchmark` folder.

 We also test applicability of our method to the state-of-the-art Flux diffusion architecture on a set of challenging visual text rendering tasks.
 Corresponding codes are provided in the `flux` folder.